About

 Long Bio

 Alanna Peterson received her BS in Cell & Molecular Biology and her MS in Nutritional Science from the University of Washington.
 She has worked in a variety of settings that have given her a broad view of the food industry, from clinical dietetics to food service to public health research.
-Her work on dietary patterns and immune function has been published in scientific journals, including the American Journal of Clinical Nutrition.
-In addition, she recently held a leadership position at a food justice nonprofit, and volunteers weekly at her local food bank.
+Her work on dietary patterns and immune function has been published in scientific journals, including the American Journal of Clinical Nutrition

 Alanna is a longtime resident of South Seattle, and enjoys exploring the urban wilderness, learning new languages, and cooking dinner with her family.
 She is the award-winning author of the Call of the Crow Quartet, a series of young adult thrillers.
-More information about her books (including resources, recipes, and content/trigger warnings) can be found at alannapeterson.com.
+More information about her books can be found at alannapeterson.com.

 Short Bio

 Alanna Peterson graduated from the University of Washington in Seattle with degrees in molecular biology and nutritional science.
 She has worked in a variety of settings throughout her career, including a microbiology lab, a research kitchen, an intensive care unit, a food justice nonprofit, and a shaved ice booth.
 She is the award-winning author of the Call of the Crow Quartet, a series of young adult thrillers.
-More information about her books (including resources, recipes, and content/trigger warnings) can be found at alannapeterson.com.
+More information about her books can be found at alannapeterson.com.

 Contact Information